 An efficient warm-up and cool-down routine are just as important for your health as getting your workout in.
 Preparing your body for an intense workout and allowing it to cool off again will ensure your performance increases to allow your body to get healthier and stronger.

-What is the importance of warm up and cool down poses in yoga?
+What is the importance of warm up and cool down?

 A warmup gradually revs up your cardiovascular system by raising your body temperature and increasing blood flow to your muscles.
 Warming up may also help reduce muscle soreness and lessen your risk of injury.
 Cooling down after your workout allows for a gradual recovery of preexercise heart rate and blood pressure.

 What is the importance of warmup and cool down poses in yoga?